19hours/sg-statutes/Acts/Environmental Public Health Act.md

 (d) comply with the requirements relating to the sampling and testing of the water;

-(e) provide, to the Director‑General, such information as the Director‑General may require relating to the water provided or to be provided;
+(e) provide, to the Director‑General, Food Administration, such information as the Director‑General, Food Administration may require relating to the water provided or to be provided;

+[Act 11 of 2019 wef 01/04/2019]

-(f) carry out such remedial measures as the Director‑General may require; and
+(f) carry out such remedial measures as the Director‑General, Food Administration may require; and

+[Act 11 of 2019 wef 01/04/2019]

 (g) comply with any other requirement, as may be prescribed, for the purposes of keeping the water unpolluted and wholesome.

-(5) Where the Director‑General is of the opinion that any water provider has contravened any requirement under subsection (1) or (4), the Director‑General may by notice in writing require the water provider to stop the provision of such water, and the water provider must comply with such notice.
+(5) Where the Director‑General, Food Administration is of the opinion that any water provider has contravened any requirement under subsection (1) or (4), the Director‑General, Food Administration may by notice in writing require the water provider to stop the provision of such water, and the water provider must comply with such notice.

+[Act 11 of 2019 wef 01/04/2019]

 (6) Any person who contravenes subsection (1), (4) or (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $20,000 and, in the case of a continuing offence, to a further fine not exceeding $1,000 for every day or part of a day during which the offence continues after conviction.